 Last but not least of the top 5 things to do in Barbados especially if you are looking for a bit more buzz on the island is St. Lawrence Gap.
 South of the island this little port has a lot more going on than Holetown in terms of bars and restaurants.
 Though I would add it is also less upmarket than Holetown!
 Sandals resort is also located here as are many other resorts.

-A few facts you might like to know:
+A few things you might like to know:

 – Almost everything in Barbados is expensive, lunch, dinner, souvenirs etc.

-– It gets really freaking hot 30-33C every day so pack, shorts, lots of breathable cotton t-shirts, short or knee-length dresses.
+– It gets really freaking hot 30-33C every day so pack, shorts, lots of breathable cotton t-shirts, shorts or knee-length dresses.
 Leave the long dresses for the evenings.
-Pack mosquito repellent spray as this is expensive in Barbados.
+Pack mosquito repellent spray as it is expensive in Barbados.

 – ‘The Season’ as they call it, is when the weather gets cold in Europe and all the cruises run which is October through to March.
 Out of this time is the quiet season.